organisciak/dissertation/document/5_design_objective.md

 In doing so, they cite interface design as the most important part of experimental design on Mechanical Turk and recommend following survey design guidelines and provided clear, colloquial instructions [@alonso_design_2011].
 This study agrees with their sentiment, and strives to formally understand and articulate the differences that interface design influences in crowdsourcing.

-For three years, TREC ran a crowdsourcing track that emphasizes the collection of high quality relevance judgments through paid crowds [@lease_overview_2011; @smucker_overview_2012].
+In the TREC crowdsourcing track [@lease_overview_2011; @smucker_overview_2012], much much of the focus was on identifying and accounting for lower quality workers.

-While much of the focus was on identifying and accounting for lower quality workers, there were also some efforts which built novel interfaces to try to streamline contributions or increase reliability.
+However, there were also some efforts which built novel interfaces to try to streamline contributions or increase reliability.
 For example, the Glasgow team encourage fast turnaround, reducing rating click counts, pre-loading pages, and floating the assessment question [@mccreadie_university_2011].
 Earlier, the same team crowdsourced judgments for the TREC Blog track with a design that color coded completed tasks based on whether they matched other raters and a gold standard [@mccreadie_university_2011].